 What else is new with Google My Business for Restaurants

-Aside from Google My Business restaurant menu, customers can now record a video while at your venue and they can post it on Google My Business as a video review.
-The video doesn’t fall into the regular review section but into the video tab in the photos section.
-Taking a video and showing the restaurant and the atmosphere is an excellent thing for restaurants as a potential customer will be able to have a quick peek before arriving.
+Customers can now record a video while at your venue and they can post it on Google My Business as a video review.
+The video doesn’t fall into the normal review section but into the video tab in the photos section.
+Taking a video and showing the restaurant and the atmosphere is a great thing for restaurants as potential customer will be able to have a quick peek before arriving.

 We have blogged about these before and provided details on how to set up and awesome Google post for your business, but we wanted to share some of our findings so far having created lots of Google posts for our customers.
 Even though they look beautiful, when we first started posting we found that the posts were getting thousands of impressions but 0 conversions even when promoting something super exciting!
 Throughout the past couple of months though we have started to see behaviours change and more than ever customers are click and engaging with the posts we share.
 We predict that within the next 6 months more and more customers are going to become familiar with this feature (even though hardly any businesses are taking advantage of it!) and conversions will continue to rise.
 Google posts are a great way to highlight any special events you have coming up, maybe a new dish on the menu or maybe letting the world know who your head chef is and why he’s a legend!
 Google Posts are also a free way to shout your message out on the SERP (search engine results page)